richardazia/python_practice/python_notes.md

 * *args collects all arguments provided. (although args could be num, flamingos or anything else that is relevant to the context of the function)
 * order is important when using params, *args, def params and **kwargs.
 * For kwargs remember to use a key and value every time.
+- We unpack by using a * sum(*numbers).
+If we passed numbers in sum directly we would get an unsupported operand type for += 'int' and 'list'